mallory kramer Professional development & community impact ● Back to work ⤑

 Introduction

-As a community-minded individual, I always prioritized lending a hand where I could—offering my time in local soup kitchens, animal rescues like Galgos del Sol, and with sustainability-focused organizations like FABSCRAP.
-But it was introspection during the early days of the COVID-19 pandemic (an experience shared by many) that ushered in a profound awakening for me.
-I wanted to do more for my community, and I realized that there was tremendous value in exploring the intersection of my skills and my community’s needs.
+I’ve always prioritized giving back, whether volunteering at local soup kitchens, supporting animal rescues like Galgos del Sol, or working with sustainability-focused organizations like FABSCRAP.
+But during the early days of the COVID-19 pandemic—a time of reflection for so many—I experienced a deeper realization.
+I wanted to do more for my community and began exploring how my skills could align with its needs.

 Research and Foundations